quividi/vidicenter-api-documentation/docs/source/topology.rst

 Notable data keys
 -----------------

-* ``last_timezone``: The timezone of the latest upload to this location.
+* ``last_timezone``: timezone of the latest upload to this location.
 It is an integer representing the offset in minutes to the UTC timezone, more info can be found `here <https://en.wikipedia.org/wiki/UTC%C2%B100:00>`_.

 Example
 -------